 I start off the New Year with one of my favorite and super easy recipe that you can make it in 5 minutes.
-Yes, you read it right, just 5 minutes…provided you have all the stuff ready.
+Yes, you read it right, just 5 minutes…provided you have all the ingredients ready.
 I made this light breakfast yesterday after a night of wine and dine on 31st December.
-Poha is a common light breakfast item in most parts of India.
-The preparation might be different depending on the region and taste.
-I am making a Maharashtrian version which is quite regular in my home.
+If you are wondering how this dish is cooked so fast then watch me cook – video on YouTube.

 So let’s get started!